scuzzydude/asimov/asimov.md

 >
 > *I must be losing my mind, "Are you blind?"*
 >
-> *I've seen it all a million times.*[^40]
+> *I've seen it all a million times.*[^41]

 With money, taking it back to the start is not fixing the implementation with clever technology.
 It's not reproducing the excess of Wall Street with a decentralized protocols and replacing D-bag bankers with DeFi-cyrpto hackers.

 Going back to the start means fixing the fundamental problem.
 The value of money.
 What it represents.

-Wealth as property versus creation of value should drive a fundamentaly shift in behavior of society to a more sustainable form.
-Marketing will probably cynically assure a consumer driven customer base that people, and especially Americans, will always be driven by matericalist concerns, and they may be right.
+Wealth as property versus creation of value should drive a fundamental shift in behavior of society to a more sustainable form.
+Marketing will probably cynically assure a consumer driven customer base that people, and especially Americans, will always be driven by materialist concerns, and they may be right.
 I honestly don't know.
 Depends.
-You could take a survery, and ask most of the world, "You wanna be like Mike," or "Dream, Like Hakeem."
-And you'd probably get your answer.
+You could take a survey, and ask most of the world, "You wanna be like Mike," or "Dream, Like Hakeem."
+And you'd have your answer.
 I'll just have my wealth measured differently.

-But here's the thing.
-It's a lot more fun and the value is immensily better, when you got different heros for different crews.
-It's a competition, but a good one.
-And with scoot, you can bet on your heroes directly, cut out the middle man.
-You become responsible, you're making a value judgement on something you are passionate about.
-Aprreaction directly creates a linear increase of value in property.
-The exponintional of appreciation on genius is potentially infinte.
-You're making your direct log entry in the history book -- this is the scoot chain.
-This has your name on it.
+It won't be for everybody.
+You invest in your heroes, your heart will be broken.
+Some parts of history may be better forgotten.
+Until recently the investment not to forget was much higher.
+Now, it costs just as a little to remember the losers as the winners.
+That's why we leave it to individuals to decide, what are you responsible for remembering.

-It's cutting out the middle man.
+Everybody should have something they are passionate about that can directly lead to wealth.
+This is what Scoot is.

 ## Psychohistory

 Psychohistory is the science in Asimov's Foundation universe used to predict the future on a galaxy wide basis.
 It's a made-up science, but uses elements of psychology, history, mathematics and economics.
 Like economics, it has its flaws, mostly in not being able to see the unpredictable, such as a pandemics, or wars, or natural disaster, or mutants with mind control.
 Both sciences are noble in their purpose.
 Economics, to find a conflict free allocation of resources in a group of humans.
-And psychohistory, to get the galaxy on a sustainable and conflict free path.
+And psychohistory, to get the galaxy on a sustainable and conflict free path of prosperity.

 Pandemics might change how humans value health care for a period of time, and economics can adjust to this be biasing the relative weight of the medical industry in their calculations.
 This is an approximation -- it really has no data to weigh against.
 Data from the last global pandemic is very murky, the way humans react is the real variable because nobody had the internet to tell them what to think back in those days.

 The real problem in economics is more complicated.
 When you measure things in dollars, you have to use it as fraction.
 Dollars per pound of rice.
 Dollars per barrel of oil.
 Dollars per acre of farmland.
 Dollars per item for a manufactured good.
 How about a song?
-Well, they do try to measure these things.
+They do try to measure these things.
 A Gold Single in the United States sold 500,000 units.
 And you could measure revenue per song.
 Neither reflect the real value of a song to humankind.
 The Houston Rocket's merchandise sales in 1994 do not reflect the value of 1994 Championship to the city of Houston.
 Nor does Red Hat's stock price reflect the true value of Linux to mankind.
 Yet all these things are genius, the product of mankind's creativity, and add tremendous value to society.

 With Asimov, you have a unit of measure for man's creative genius.
 In both economics and engineering, we make use of approximations and equivalencies.
 This is exactly the way those economists do things.
 They might have fancy titles and degrees and smoke pipes, but at the end of the day it's just Fantasy Sports with economic data.
 Since I have no formal training as an economist or credentials, I won't make an economic argument.
 I know when to stay in my lane.
 I'll use psychohistory, which is a made-up science.